-There are nights when I’m still burning with passion for all the things we did and all the more we could have done.
-These nights I don’t sleep at all.
-I toss and turn in my bed for hours, ardent and wanting and alive.
-Other nights I sleep well, and I wake up laughing at all the others when I don’t.
+There are nights when I still burn with passion for all the things we’ve done and for all the things we could still have done.
+On those nights, I don’t sleep at all.
+I toss and turn in my bed for hours, fervent and longing and alive.
+Other nights I sleep well, and I wake up laughing about all the other nights I don’t sleep.

 ‘What am I losing sleep over?’
-I wonder every morning.
+I ask myself every morning.
 ‘There is blood singing in your veins.
-You can do so much more, you can be all that you want.
-Move on from the stories you knitted with theirs, for they belong to neither of you now.’
+You can do so much more, you can be anything you want.
+Move on from the stories you knitted with them, for they belong to none of you now.’

-But it takes little more than a couple of hours spent in this mundane background with a splash of surreal I call my life to want to return to fantasy.
+But it takes little more than a few hours spent in this mundane background with a splash of surreal I call my life to want to return to fantasy.

-Every memory knocks violently on my doors, windows, even cracks in the wall, begging me to play it first.
+Each memory knocks fiercely on my doors, windows, even cracks in the wall, asking me to play it first.
 They all contain his face, his voice, his hands.
-There are so many.
-He happened for long days and torrid nights, and it all felt like a little lifetime.
+There are so many of them.
+He happened for long days and hot nights, and it all felt like a little life.
 My steering wheel still has his fingerprints.

-I let go of myself and the world around me to get lost in the sweet, secret, delicious ambiguous feelings that he stirred and stirred and stirred, that now I can’t stop myself from stirring.
-These memories make the familiar calm come back to me, and I am safe from emptiness once more.
+I let go of myself and the world around me to lose myself in the sweet, secret, delicious, ambiguous feelings that he stirred and stirred and stirred, and that now I can’t stop myself from stirring.
+These memories make the familiar calm come back to me, and I am safe from the emptiness again.

-I know I need to drain my sadness out through ink and tears, and get out of this loop.
+I know I have to let my sadness out through ink and tears to get out of this loop.
 Let me just see him one more time.
 Play.